shradhaebi/ensembl-static/plants/species/Hordeum_vulgare/Hordeum_vulgare_annotation.md

 to the V2 pseudomolecules.

 Moreover, models corresponding to the barley gene reference transcript dataset (BaRTv1.0) are also supported.
 These were derived from the analysis of 22 RNA-seq experiments covering 843 separate samples.

+Repeats were annotated with the [Ensembl Genomes repeat feature pipeline](http://plants.ensembl.org/info/genome/annotation/repeat_features.html).
+There are: 3431114 Low complexity (Dust) features, covering 158 Mb (3.7% of the genome); 1681147 RepeatMasker features (with the nrTEplants library), covering 3212 Mb (76.0% of the genome); 2100078 Tandem repeats (TRF) features, covering 325 Mb (7.7% of the genome); Repeat Detector repeat length: 3422Mb (80.9% of the genome).